 Symptoms depend on how large the tumor is and where it is located.
-Tumors can increase pressure and cause headaches.
-These headaches are different than they typical headaches everyone gets.
-The headaches may: Worsen over a period of weeks to monthsBe worse in the morning or causes you to wake during the nightWorsen with change of posture, straining, or coughing
+A tumor can increase pressure in the skull and cause headaches.
+These headaches are different than the typical headaches that everyone gets.
+The headaches may: Worsen over a period of weeks to monthsBe worse in the morning or cause you to wake during the nightWorsen with change of posture, straining, or coughing

-Nausea and vomiting, especially early morning vomitingTrouble with balanceSeizuresPersonality changesConfusionIrritabilityDrowsinessDepressionWeakness or numbness in the arms or legsSeizuresVision or hearing changes, including double visionMemory lossProblems with speech
+Nausea and vomiting, especially early morning vomitingTrouble with balanceSeizuresPersonality changesConfusionIrritabilityDrowsinessDepressionWeakness or numbness in the arms or legsVision or hearing changes, including double visionMemory lossProblems with speech

-The doctor will ask about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
-The doctor will test muscle strength, coordination, reflexes, response to stimuli, and alertness.
-The doctor may also look into your child's eyes to check for signs of brain swelling.
+Muscle strength, coordination, reflexes, response to stimuli, and alertness will be tested.
+Your child's eyes may be examined to check for signs of brain swelling.

 Examples of surgical procedures used to treat brain tumors include: